-This document will be reviewed on an annual basis by the headteacher, and any changes made will be communicated to all members of staff.
+This document will be reviewed on an annual basis by the Executive Headteacher, Head of School and any changes made will be communicated to all members of staff.

 All members of staff are required to familiarise themselves with this document as part of their induction programme.